 Advantages of Baking in the Steamer

 1. Steamed cupcakes have a nice, spongy texture.

-2. If your entire oven is in use (or you don’t have a working oven), you can still make cupcakes.
+2. If your entire oven is in use (or if you don’t have an oven), you can still make cupcakes.

 Disadvantages of Baking in the Steamer